Helping Ease Infant Carsickness

 - Look for signs your baby is feeling sick or dizzy.
 Pay attention if she loses her appetite, or appears pale or sweaty.

-Here are Some Additional Tips:
+Here are Some Additional Tips, For Infants and Adults:

 - Peppermints candies.
 Keep a supply in the car.